Kim Ga-yeon

-Kim Ga-yeon (born Kim So-yeon, 9 September 1972) is a South Korean actress and former owner of the StarCraft II team SlayerS.
+Kim Ga-yeon (Korean: 김가연; born 9 September 1972), birth name Kim So-yeon, is a South Korean actress and former owner of the StarCraft II team SlayerS.

 Personal life

 In 2011, Kim entered into a common-law marriage with South Korean former professional StarCraft player Lim Yo-hwan, which was kept secret for two years.
 They had a daughter, born on 1 August 2015.

 In 2016, she and Lim Yo-Hwan had a wedding.